 If the primary borrower is regularly making monthly payments, you might not be concerned with how much he or she pays or what interest rate he or she received.
 But that might change if you end up paying most of the student loan bills.

-Minsky pointed out that a co-signer faces credit consequences if the primary borrower misses payments or is habitually late.
-In order to save their credit, a co-signer might take over payments.
-Once this happens, Minsky said, co-signers suddenly become interested in making sure they get the best interest rates and that payments are affordable.
+“In some cases, a cosigner is afraid that the primary borrower can’t make payments anymore,” said Adam S. Minsky, an attorney who specializes in student loan law.
+Minsky said a cosigner faces credit consequences if the primary borrower misses payments or is habitually late.
+A cosigner, to save their credit, might take overpayments.
+Once this happens, Minsky said, cosigners suddenly become interested in making sure they get the best interest rates and that payments are affordable.

 Even though you are legally responsible for the debt, Minsky said, the primary borrower is still the person who “owns” the obligation.
 That makes a difference.